Several aspects of the communication environment must be configured.

 Ensure that the /dev/i2c-N devices exist

-Typically, the I2C buses are exposed as devices named /dev/i2c-N. (The one exception is the older proprietary AMD fglrx driver, which instead provides an API for I2C communication.)
-If using an open source video driver, kernel module i2c-dev must be loaded to create the /dev/i2c-N devices.
+Typically, the I2C buses are exposed as devices named /dev/i2c-N. Kernel module i2c-dev must be loaded to create the /dev/i2c-N devices.
 See Kernel Module Configuration

 Grant read/write permission for the /dev/i2c-N devices representing monitors

 ddcutil users require read/write permission to /dev/i2c-N devices.
-With varying complexity, this can be effected in several ways.
+With varying complexity, this can be effected in many ways.

 Run ddcutil as root.

-Grant everyone RW access to the /dev/i2c devices.
+Grant everyone RW access to the /dev/i2c devices for the current boot.

 - USB connected monitors